Spring AI Integration

 Add Dependency

-Add the dependency alongside any Spring AI model starter (e.g., for Google):
+Add the dependency alongside any Spring AI chat model starter:

 <dependencies>